-You must check your University e-mail account regularly in case the School is trying to contact you about your attendance and respond to any emails related to this.
+You must check your University e-mail account regularly in case the SEAtS Team or School Attendance Monitoring Team is trying to contact you about your attendance and respond to any emails related to this.

 What happens if you don't record your attendance or if you miss teaching activities?

 The School must be able to confirm your presence to the Home Office on a rolling basis.
 If you are unable to attend a teaching activity and you do not provide a valid explanation for your absence you will be deemed to be "not in attendance".